clarkgrubb/data-tools/src/tab-to-csv/README.md

 CSV format: [RFC 4180](https://tools.ietf.org/html/rfc4180).

-One goal of this code is to never produce invalid input.
+One goal of this code is to never produce invalid output.
 That is, the output should always be in CSV format.

 According to RFC 4180, CSV files use CRLF for EOL.